Helpline information

 All drugs have side effects, including ketamine.
 While some of the side effects of ketamine use are perceived as pleasant and can encourage repeated use, many of them are hazardous to your health, especially when the ketamine is obtained illegally.

 The effects of ketamine can depend on the form you use.
 For example, the effects of injecting it are different than snorting it or taking it in a pill.
+Learn more about the side effects of ketamine abuse below.

 Short-Term Effects of Ketamine